mikeduglas/printf/README.md

 C6.3 and newer.

 ## How to install
-Hit the 'Clone or Download' button and select 'Download Zip'.
+Hit the 'Code' green button and select 'Download Zip'.
 Now unzip printf-master.zip into a temporary folder somewhere.

 Copy the contents of "libsrc" folder into %ClarionRoot%\Accessory\libsrc\win